Twins sweep Tigers with extra-inning victory

 Gonzalez drove in catcher Willians Astudillo, who began the inning at second base, with a one-out single to center off reliever Joe Jimenez (1-3) to break a 2-2 tie.
-The game was a makeup of a Aug.
-28 postponement at Tiger Stadium with Detroit serving as the home team and batting second.
+The game was a makeup of an Aug.
+28 postponement at Tiger Stadium, with Detroit serving as the home team and batting second.

 Sergio Romo (1-1) pitched a hitless seventh to pick up the win.
 Trevor May struck out the side in the bottom of the eighth to garner his second save as Minnesota extended its win streak to four games.